It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: January

 Description/Criteria: Must be used at an 1890 Historically Black Land-Grant University.
-Each award provides full tuition, as well as room and board, for the term of the scholarship.
+Each award provides full tuition and room and board for the scholarship term.
 The scholarship may be renewed each year, contingent upon the satisfactory academic performance of 3.0 or better and normal progress toward the bachelor’s degree.

 Generation Google Scholarship